brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ## Derivatives

 We create a pyramid of **spatial** derivates using a Sobel filter for this shader.
 This pyramid allows the GPU can compute weighted averages over larger spaces.
 We do not need to build a pyramid for **temporal** derivatives because it does not rely on spatial kernels.

+We pack this pyramid texture into an `RGBA16F` texture, which we can use for other shaders.

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----: